AdobeDocs/experience-platform.en/help/xdm/ui/resources/data-types.md

 ![](../../images/ui/resources/data-types/new-field.png)

-Use the right-rail controls to provide a **[!UICONTROL Field name]**, **[!UICONTROL Display name]**, and **[!UICONTROL Type]** for the field.
-Note that a field's type may be a basic scalar type (such as a string, integer, or boolean), or can represent another multi-field data type defined by Adobe or your organization.
+Use the controls in the right rail to configure the details of the new field.
+See the guide on [defining fields in the UI](../fields/overview.md#define) for specific steps on how to configure and add the field to the data type.

 The Restaurant data type requires a string field to represent the restaurant's name.
-As such, the [!UICONTROL Field name] is set as "name" and the [!UICONTROL Type] is set as [!UICONTROL String].
+As such, the [!UICONTROL Field name] is set as "name" and the [!UICONTROL Type] is set as "[!UICONTROL String]".
 Select **[!UICONTROL Apply]** to apply the changes to the field.

 ![](../../images/ui/resources/data-types/name-field.png)

-Continue following the same process for adding additional fields, starting by selecting the **plus (+)** icon next to the root-level field and providing the configuration details in the right rail.

-The Restaurant data type now has additional fields for brand, seating capacity, and floor space.
+Continue adding more fields to the data type as needed.
+The example Restaurant data type now has additional fields for brand, seating capacity, and floor space.

 ![](../../images/ui/resources/data-types/more-fields.png)